Scalable Bayesian Structure Learning for Gaussian Graphical Models Using Marginal Pseudo-likelihood: Theoretical Properties

 For all \(j \in \{1, \ldots, p\}\), as \(n \to \infty\), we can derive

 in probability; this result follows directly from \citet[Theorem 2, Lemma 1, and 2]{leppa2017learning}.
-Essentially, this means that by using the marginal pseudo-likelihood function in Equation \ref{eq:mpl}, the true neighbors \(nb^*(j)\) are preferred over any other set \(nb'(j)\) as the number of observations \(n\) approaches infinity.
+Essentially, this means that by using pseudo-posterior \eqref{eq:pseudo_posterior}, the true neighbors \(nb^*(j)\) are preferred over any other set \(nb'(j)\) as the number of observations \(n\) approaches infinity.
 Considering this, as \(n \to \infty\),

 in probability.
 The convergence then follows. \end{proof}